Do Texas Chickens Qualify for Ag Exemption in Texas?

 How much savings does the Texas Ag exemption provide?

-Depending on your current tax rate, the exemption rate can save as much as 50%.
+The exemption rate can save as much as 50% depending on your current tax rate.
 Whether you are eligible for the exemption and the tax savings you may have access to depends on the county in which you reside.

 The best way to learn how much the exemption could save you is to consult a tax professional, one well-versed in the Texas agricultural production tax codes.